 Becoming a Nurse Anesthetist (CRNA) is a career goal for many nurses.
 In fact, when I was in nursing school nearly half of the class stated that becoming a CRNA was their future goal.
+It’s nurse surprising since CRNAs are some of the highest paid nurses with earning potential much higher than the typical registered nurse salary.
 However, many nurses and nursing students are unclear of the process that must be followed to become a CRNA.
 In this blog post, we’ll discuss some quick facts about CRNAs, average salary, career outlook, educational requirements, and a list of accredited CRNA programs.

 Quick Facts About CRNA